Please make a donation for our |

 This is set in the aftermath of the British withdrawal from Dunkirk in June 1940.
 A group of Home Guard men, worn out by sleepless nights, protect the coast of England from the threat of German invasion.
 Like a more serious version of the 1970s BBC TV show Dad's Army.
 The twist is that a German raiding party actually makes a landing!

-The old man falls asleep on duty, and dreams that his wife will die when their house is destroyed by a Luftwaffe bomb. meanwhile, the German raiding party are probably going to kill the husband.
+The old man falls asleep on duty, and dreams that his wife will die when their house is destroyed by a Luftwaffe bomb.
+Meanwhile, the German raiding party are probably going to kill the husband.
 In all fairness, the Germans may have sub-machineguns against the Home Guard's handguns, but Dad's Army more than pull their weight.

 A family moves into a big house.
 The little girl moves into the upstairs nursery room.
 She spends a lot of time playing with her three dolls, having conversations with them.
 Her father is not an easy man to live with.
 Luckily, the Chinese servant looks after the girl ... and learns about the house's history.